Boeing KC-135 Stratotanker: Avionics upgrades

-In order to expand the KC-135's capabilities and improve its reliability, the aircraft has undergone a number of avionics upgrades.
-Among these was the Pacer-CRAG program (compass, radar and GPS) which ran from 1999 to 2002 and modified all the aircraft in the inventory to eliminate the Navigator position from the flight crew.
-The fuel management system was also replaced.
+To expand the KC-135's capabilities and improve its reliability, the aircraft has undergone a number of avionics upgrades.
+Among these was the Pacer-CRAG program (compass, radar, and GPS), which ran from 1999 to 2002 and modified all the aircraft in the inventory to eliminate the navigator position from the flight crew.
+The fuel-management system was also replaced.
 The program development was done by Rockwell Collins in Iowa and installation was performed by BAE Systems at the Mojave Airport in California.

 Block 40.6 allows the KC-135 to comply with global air-traffic management.
 The latest block upgrade to the KC-135, the Block 45 program, is online with the first 45 upgraded aircraft delivered by January 2017.
-Block 45 adds a new glass cockpit digital display, radio altimeter, digital autopilot, digital flight director and computer updates.
-The original, no longer procurable, analog instruments, including all engine gauges, were replaced.
+Block 45 adds a new glass cockpit digital display, radio altimeter, digital autopilot, digital flight director, and computer updates.
+The original, no longer procurable analog instruments, including all engine gauges, were replaced.
 Rockwell Collins again supplied the major avionic modules, with modification done at Tinker AFB.

 Further upgrades and derivatives

-The KC-135Q variant was modified to carry JP-7 fuel necessary for the Lockheed SR-71 Blackbird by separating the JP-7 from the KC-135's own fuel supply (the body tanks carrying JP-7, and the wing tanks carrying JP-4 or JP-8).
-The tanker also had special fuel systems for moving the different fuels between different tanks.
-When the KC-135Q model received the CFM56 engines, it was redesignated the KC-135T model, which was capable of separating the main body tanks from the wing tanks where the KC-135 draws its engine fuel.
-The only external difference between a KC-135R and a KC-135T is the presence of a clear window on the underside of the empennage of the KC-135T where a remote controlled searchlight is mounted.
-It also has two ground refueling ports, located in each rear wheel well so ground crews can fuel both the body tanks and wing tanks separately.
+The KC-135Q variant was modified to carry JP-7 fuel necessary for the Lockheed SR-71 Blackbird, by separating the JP-7 from the KC-135's own fuel supply.
+The body tanks carry JP-7, and the wing tanks carry JP-4 or JP-8.
+The tanker also had special fuel systems for moving the different fuels between tanks.
+When the KC-135Q model received the CFM56 engines, it was redesignated the KC-135T model, which was capable of separating the main body tanks from the wing tanks, where the KC-135 draws its engine fuel.

+The only external difference between a KC-135R and a KC-135T is the presence of a clear window on the underside of the empennage of the KC-135T, where a remote-controlled searchlight is mounted.
+It has two ground refueling ports, located in each rear wheel well, so ground crews can fuel both the body tanks and wing tanks separately.